joseeden/All-Things-DevOps/pages/030-Security/016-Computer-Networking.md

 ![](../../Images/security-wifi.png)

+### Quality of Service

+Quality of Service (QoS) refers to the technology that allows the network to prioritize certain types of traffic over others.

+- Prioritizes critical traffic like VoIP or video conferencing.
+- Uses mechanisms like classes of service (CoS), packet classification, and traffic shaping.

+### Proxy

+A proxy server acts as an intermediary between a client and the internet.

+- Allows clients to make requests to servers while hiding their IP addresses.
+- Receives client requests, forwards them to the server, and returns server responses.
+- Provides additional anonymity by masking the client's IP address during internet access.

+### Networking Tools

+- **Ping Sweep**

+  - Common method to map live hosts in a network.
+  - Involves sending ping messages (ICMP Echo Requests) to a range of IP addresses.
+  - Online hosts respond, allowing mapping of live hosts on the network.
+  - *Reference:* ISC2 Study Guide, Chapter 4, Module 3.

+- **Geolocation**

+  - Determines a device or user's physical location based on IP or MAC address.

+- **Traceroute**

+  - Maps network topology and diagnoses connectivity/routing issues by tracing packet hops to an IP address.

+- **Wireshark**

+  - Network protocol analyzer tool for viewing and analyzing packet contents, including IP addresses and host names.

 ## Networking Models

 Various models, architectures, and standards facilitate the interconnection of hardware and software systems for sharing information and coordinating activities.
 The integration includes communication devices, storage, processing, security, input/output devices, operating systems, software, services, data, and people.